Does the pH of Your Cleanser Matter?

 Expand to read details of studies

-One study comparing two groups of people who had been using either a soap-based cleanser or soap-free mild acidic cleanser for more than five years found that “long-term continuous use of a soap-based cleanser does not affect the pH-maintaining mechanism of human skin.”8
+One study, published in the journal Skin Research and Technology in 2015, compared two groups of people who had been using either a soap-based cleanser or soap-free mild acidic cleanser for more than five years.
+The researchers found that "long-term continuous use of a soap-based cleanser does not affect the pH-maintaining mechanism of human skin."11

-A second study compared two groups of people who had been using either a soap-based cleanser or soap-free mild acidic cleanser for only four weeks and found that short-term use did result in a slight change in the skin pH.
+Another study, published in Intensive and Critical Care Nursing in 2013, compared two groups of people who had been using either a soap-based cleanser or soap-free mild acidic cleanser for only four weeks and found that short-term use did result in a slight change in the skin pH.
 This study also looked at bacteria growth and found that there was no effect on micro-organism growth.
-This shows that products do not need to be high in pH to hinder bacterial growth, including colonization of the acne-associated bacteria P. acnes.
-Consequently, washing with harsh soap should be avoided since it is not better for removing bacteria in the skin.9
+This shows that products do not need to be high in pH to hinder bacterial growth, including colonization of the acne-associated bacteria C. acnes.
+Consequently, washing with harsh soap should be avoided since it is not better for removing bacteria in the skin.12

 The Bottom Line